-Heating and hot water Repair category 2 Notes I am advised by the Seller, the central heating boiler was installed in 2011.
-I am further advised, the boiler was last serviced in February 2022.
-Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.
+Heating and hot water Repair category 1 Notes The central heating boiler is assumed to be original to the construction of the property.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation. -- --
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.